rmind/npf/app/README.md

 Together with _docker-compose_, it can also be used to spawn a virtual test network for basic NPF functionality testing.

-**WARNING**: This is a demo application which is not designed for the maximum performance.
+**WARNING**: This is an application for demos and testing: do not expect compliance with the standards, security or maximum performance.

 # Running